fireclouu/android-ds4-usb-hid-support/README.md

 **TOO MUCH DATA!!!**

 It's confusing to me and I don't have knowledge with USB descriptors, up until now.
 We should ingest those information slowly.

-I'm no stranger handling hexadecimal shenanigans though.
+I'm no stranger working with hexadecimal notations though.
 When writing my first emulator for `space invaders` which uses `intel 8080 cpu`, I exposed myself identifying memory addresses, instruction sets, and such.
 So, with these information above, having those knowledge really helps, well not most of those parts but the structure of what is parser outputted is.

-> Malapit na bagong taon, happy new year to me haha!
-Nice exercise rin pala gumawa ng dev. documentary paminsan-minasn.

 What feature report are we failing again?
 Right, its `0x81` and the output tells us that:
 ```